MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute.md

 <b>PROCESS_CREATION_CHILD_PROCESS_RESTRICTED</b>                                         0x01

 The process being created is not allowed to create child processes.
 This restriction becomes a property of the token as which the process runs.
+It should be noted that this restriction is only effective in sandboxed applications (such as AppContainer) which ensure privileged process handles are not accessible to the process.
+For example, if a process restricting child process creation is able to access another process handle with PROCESS_CREATE_PROCESS or PROCESS_VM_WRITE access rights, then it may be possible to bypass the child process restriction.

 <b>PROCESS_CREATION_CHILD_PROCESS_OVERRIDE</b>                                           0x02